Roee-Bar/Roee-bar/README.md

 ---

-💡 _"luck is what happens when preparation meets opportunity."_ - Seneca, Roman philosopher
+💡 _"Luck is what happens when preparation meets opportunity."_ - Seneca, Roman philosopher